-Our 2 Reception classes will each have 30 children in September 2019.
-Both classes have one full time class teacher.
+Our 2 Reception classes will each have 30 children in September 2020.
+Each class has one full time class teacher.
 Two experienced Teaching Assistants are permanently based in Reception classes.
-This allows us to provide good quality care and attention to our youngest of our full time children.
+This allows us to provide good quality care and attention to our youngest year group.
 In addition we have a range of volunteers to support children and we welcome the support of parents to help us when we are out and about for trips and education walks.

-Foundation Stage Staff 2019
+Foundation Stage Staff 2021